davenquinn/xenoliths/paper/text/figure-captions.md

 #model_results
-Temperature-depth profiles through the crust and upper mantle at different points during the evolution of the three tectonic scenarios.
+Temperature-depth profiles through the crust and upper mantle at key timesteps during the evolution of the three tectonic scenarios.
-Each plotted profile represents a different model run.
-All model runs on panels titled with a time occur at the same time.
+Each plotted profile represents a different model run based on the same scenario.
-**A** presents the evolution of slab window underplating. **B** shows stalled slabs of different ages.
+**A** presents a shallow slab window scenario, with underplating of upwelling asthenosphere truncating a forearc geotherm at 24 Ma.
+This asthenosphere is held against the base of the crust from 0--6 Myr, accounting for the spread of models in the second panel.
+The final panel tracks all models to the present.
+**B** shows stalled slabs of different ages, with panels corresponding to shared tectonic events, modeled at different times based on the timing of subduction and age of oceanic crust.
+Subduction is bracketed by T$_\textrm{start}$ and T$_\textrm{end}$, with T$_\textrm{start}$ = T$_\textrm{end}$ - 1.04 Myr for all cases.
-The hottest curves of this scenario corresponds roughly to the thermal history of the Monterey Plate.
+The youngest and hottest of these runs corresponds to the "Monterey plate" tectonic scenario.
-**C** tracks Farallon Plate mantle lithosphere emplaced beneath Salinia during the late Cretaceous [Figure \ref{fig:cross_sections}] and reheated by a pulse of heat from below during the Miocene slab window [Figure \ref{fig:neogene_sections}]
+**C** tracks Farallon Plate mantle lithosphere emplaced beneath the central California coast during the late Cretaceous [Figure \ref{fig:cross_sections}] and reheated by a pulse of heat from below during the Miocene slab window [Figure
+\ref{fig:neogene_sections}].
+The second panel, at the end of subduction, shows the geologic temperature constraints used to tune the model to subduction conditions on the late-Cretaceous megathrust [e.g. @Ducea2003; @Kidder2006] In this scenario, oceanic lithosphere is 55 Myr old at the time of subduction.

 #model_tracers
 Temperature-time tracers for each modeled scenario shown in Figure \ref{fig:model_results}